NZ CS 2

 For each metric disclosed in the current reporting period an entity must disclose comparative information for the immediately preceding two reporting periods.

-19. If an entity elects to use the adoption provision in paragraph 17, this Standard permits an entity to provide one year of comparative information for scope 3 GHG emissions in an entity’s third reporting period.
+19. If an entity elects to use the adoption provision in paragraph 17, this Standard permits an entity to provide one year of comparative information for scope 3 GHG emissions in an entity’s fourth reporting period.

 Adoption provision 6: Comparatives for metrics